CCC Core Training

 Career Development: The Career Development and Transition program (CDT) prepares Corpsmembers for future employment, college education, and/or technical education.
 During this 36-hour course, Corpsmembers research careers, translate their CCC skills and accomplishments onto resumes and cover letters, practice interview skills, apply for employment, and engage in professional workplace practices.

 Work Ethic Development: Corpsmembers receive regular performance evaluations from their supervisors.
-These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance, punctuality, and honesty), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and quality and quantity of work).
+These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance and punctuality), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and technical skills).

 Community Service and Volunteerism: To earn the CCC Brad Duncan Scholarship, Corpsmembers must perform at least 48 hours of volunteer service during their first year in the CCC.
 Volunteerism helps Corpsmembers understand the value and importance of serving their communities as active citizens.
 Volunteer time takes place in local communities, typically in the evenings or on weekends.